kyma-project/examples/jaeger/README.md

 ## Cleanup

-When you're done, you can remove the example and all its resources from the cluster.
+When you're done, remove the example and all its resources from the cluster.

 1. Remove the stack by calling Helm: